-Designed to acquaint the student with the basic administrative elements of a modern safely program.
+Designed to acquaint the student with the basic administrative elements of a modern safety program.
 (Formerly numbered Health Science and Safety 352.)
 560. (160.)
-Introduction to Public Health (3) I, II Prerequisites: Health Science and Safety 102 and 400.
+Introduction to Public Health (3) I. II Prerequisites: Health Science and Safety 102 and 400.
 Philosophy, development, organization, administration, and legal aspects of public health in the United States.
-Disease prevention and control, health education, and the other functions and activities of official health departments, voluntary agencies, private physicians and others engaged in professional health work.
-561. (176.)
+Disease prevention and control, health education, and the other functions and activities of official health departments, voluntary agencies, private physicians and others engaged in professional health work 561.
+(176.)
 Health and Medical Care (3) I, II Prerequisite: Senior or graduate standing with a major or minor in health education or a closely related area.
 Health values, concepts, and attitudes; health products and facilities; hospital care and hospitalization plans; governmental health controls; economic and cultural influences on health and medical care; professional contributions, relationships, and careers; national and international health programs.
 Not open to students with credit in Sociology 526.
 562. (169.)
 International Health (3) I, II Prerequisite: Health Science and Safety 102.

 Population dynamics, vital statistics, global disease patterns, and analysis of variations among nations and cultures with respect to health problems and health care services.
 573. (175.)
 Health in Later Maturity (3) I, II An approach to the conservation of human resources, with emphasis on understandings, attitudes, and practices related to health in later maturity.
-Designed for those with a personal or professional interest in the field.
-574. (172.)
+Designed for those with a personal or professional 574.
+(172.)
 Habit-Forming Substances (3) I, II, S Prerequisite: Health Science and Safety 101 or 301.
 Tobacco, alcohol, and other drugs; their use, misuse and abuse.
 575. (155.)
 Sex Education (3) I, II, S Prerequisite: Health Science and Safety 475.

 Philosophy, current procedures, and materials needed for development of healthy attitudes and scientific knowledge appropriate for the understanding of human sexuality.
-597. (197.)
-Supervised Field Experience (1-6) I, II Prerequisites: Community Health Education students: Health Science and Safety 401, 402 and 560.
-Occupational Safety and Health students: Health Science and Safety 340 and 341.
-Supervised practical experience in local health agencies and/or schools, Maximum credit six units.
-Maximum credit three units applicable on a master's degree.
 GRADUATE COURSES 600.
 (200.)
-Seminar (3) An intensive study of advanced problems in health education.
-Maximum credit six units applicable Prerequisite: Fifteen units in Health Science and Safety. on a master's degree.
+Seminar (3) Prerequisite: Fifteen units in Health Science and Safety, An intensive study of advanced problems in health education.
+Maximum credit six units applicable on a master's degree.

 601. (201.)
 Seminar in Interdisciplinary Factors in Health Education (3) Prerequisite: Fifteen units in Health Science and Safety.
 Synthesis of basic scientific and cultural principles which contribute to an understanding of human well-being and how it is deliberately influenced.
 620. (252.)
 Health Science Curriculum Development (3) Prerequisite: Health Science and Safety 320 or 321.
-Structuring educational experiences in the health sciences; developing curriculum materials, performance standards and ways of incorporating health education in open learning environments.
-640. (240.)
+Structuring educational experiences in health science and health education, developing curriculum materials, performance standards and ways of incorporating health education, developing learning 640.
+(240.)
 Administration of Traffic Safety (3) Prerequisites: Health Science and Safety 341 and 347.
 Research and trends in traffic safety with emphasis on the problems of administration.
 645. (245.)
-School Safety Programs and Procedures (3) Advanced consideration of school safety programs including legal bases and requirements, personnel responsibilities, liability, instruction, maintenance, and school transportation.
+School Safety Programs and Procedures (3) Prerequisite: Health Science and Safety 341.
+Advanced consideration of school safety programs including legal bases and requirements, personnel responsibilities, liability, instruction, maintenance, and school transportation.
 660. (204.)
 Program Planning and Evaluation in Community Health Education (3) Program planning and evaluation theories, systems and techniques in community health education.

-196 / Health Science and Safety 671.
+Health Science and Safety / 197 671.
 (270.)
 Problems in Disease Control (3) Prerequisite: Health Science and Safety 470.
 New concepts in the community management of disease.
 Individual investigation and discussion.
 672. (271.)
 Drug Abuse Education (3) Prerequisite: Health Science and Safety 574.
 Drug abuse education in the school and community.
 791. (291.)
 Health Science and Safety Research (3) Prerequisites: Health Science and Safety 490 and advancement to candidacy.
-Methods and techniques of research appropriate to health science, the process by which potential problems in health science are analyzed, and the standards for the writing of research papers and theses 792.
-(292.)
+Methods and techniques of research appropriate to health science, the process by which potential problems in health science are analyzed, and the standards for the writing of research papers and theses.
+792. (292.)
 Seminar in Analysis of Professional Literature (3) Prerequisite: Health Science and Safety 490.